NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 To test it, program the test stand board to receive the data from your remote and print it out.
 Verify that the values change as you move the gimbals, etc.

+### Reading the Battery Voltage

+##JGARZA We should be able to read the battery level here too.
+It should be roughly the same except the scale is different.
+IT doesn't need to be super-detailed-- just make them use analog_read to get the value.
+They can deal with calibration.

+### Blinking the LEDS

+##JGARZA Can you write up instructions on making the LEDs turn on and off.
+It can be very short.

 ## Putting it All Together: Remote Controlled Motors and LEDs